swiftpantha/knowledgeIsland/README.md

 ## How to compile to make sure it runs on the CSE
 Apparently this:
-> gcc -std=gnu99 -Wall -Werror -fno-omit-frame-pointer -Og -g -o testGame testGame.c Game.c -lm
+> gcc -std=gnu99 -Wall -Werror -fno-omit-frame-pointer -O -g -o testing testGame.c Game.c -lm